Loss of central bank traction puts mandates under scrutiny

 McDonnell, who this week assembled a panel of advisers including Nobel laureate Joseph Stiglitz and French economist Thomas Piketty, advocates a 'People's QE' where the BoE would be instructed to buy bonds sold by a new national development bank for infrastructure projects.

-And one of those advisers, academic economist and former BoE policymaker David Blanchflower, said on Tuesday Labour was right to debate the bank's mandate beyond pure inflation targeting.
+And one of those advisers, academic economist and former BoE policymaker David Blanchflower, said on Tuesday Labor was right to debate the bank's mandate beyond pure inflation targeting.

 "It should include new objectives for the monetary policy committee such as growth, employment and perhaps even earnings," he wrote, adding the Fed's model of seeking employment, stable prices and moderate long-term borrowing rates would be better.